This crash is The Big One; it has the signs of becoming a Category 5.

 • Values of standing buildings rise

-• New building rises • “Builders’ Illusion” sets in, where builders conflate the rise of land prices with a return on their building investment
+• “Builders’ Illusion” sets in, where builders conflate the rise of land prices with a return on their building investment

 • Easy credit comes forth to builders, land buyers, and subdividers

 • Nationally, people moving to new areas raise total need for buildings, because migrants leave their old homes behind them

 • Construction itself makes jobs, with demand for more buildings

 • Outside money flows into growth areas, taking as security liens on new buildings and on lands.
 As to the local balance of payments, this has the same temporary effect as exporting the buildings and lands: unearned increments become part of the local economic base.
 However, this is a trap: it evolves into debt service, an outflow of funds that, over time, exceeds the original inflow

 • Easy credit evolves into “shoestring financing” (the 1933 expression for today’s “subprime lending”)